 Ask Ella: Why Ornamental Cabbage Will Make You Love Greens

-Ask Ella is a reoccurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
+Ask Ella is a recurring Garden Collage feature where we ask our in-house florist, Ella Stavonsky, about floral design– including the history of, origin, and maintenance that goes into some of the most intriguing flowers on the market today.
 This column is dedicated exclusively to common and rare varieties of flowers you’re likely to find at your local market.
 This week, we spotlight ornamental cabbage, whose varied hues and oddly familiar texture make it the pick of the patch.

 It’s no secret that Ella loves ornamental cabbage– it was one of the featured items of décor at our recent Botany Salon.
 Ornamental cabbage (Brassica oleracea— that same family that gave us ornamental kale) has been cultivated exclusively with regard to its showy foliage– typically rich purples and fresh greens, or some marriage of the two colors, which blend in with a creamy white.
 While ornamental cabbage can be eaten, it tends not to taste very good, so best let your eyes do the feasting.